icopy-site/awesome-cn/docs/awesome/awesome-board-games.md

 ### [Cranium](https://boardgamegeek.com/boardgame/891/cranium)

- &gt; Cranium 称自己为“全脑”游戏. 这是一款借鉴了近期许多其他流行派对游戏的派对游戏. 玩家必须成功完成四个部分中的每个部分的活动才能获胜.
-1) 创意猫 - 玩家必须通过绘画、用粘土雕刻或闭上眼睛绘画的方式向他或她的队友提示单词.
-2) 数据头 - 各种琐事问题.
-3) Word Worm - 玩家解读单词、拼写具有挑战性的单词、猜测定义、识别遗漏字母的单词或拼写单词backwords.
-4) 明星表演者 - 玩家必须吹口哨、模仿名人或表演线索.
-Cranium 的元素类似于 Pictionary、Charades、Trivial Pursuit: Genus Edition、Celebrities、Huggermugger、Claymania 等.
+> Cranium bills itself as the "whole-brain" game.
+It's a party game that borrows from a host of other popular party games of recent times.
+Players have to successfully complete activities in each of four sections to win.
+1) Creative Cat - A player must clue a word to his or her teammates by drawing it, sculpting it in clay, or drawing it with his or her eyes closed.
+2) Data Head - A variety of trivia questions.
+3) Word Worm - Players unscramble words, spell challenging words, guess definitions, identify words with letters left out, or spell words backwords.
+4) Star Performer - players must whistle a song, impersonate a celebrity, or act out a clue.
+Cranium has elements similar to those of Pictionary, Charades, Trivial Pursuit: Genus Edition, Celebrities, Huggermugger, Claymania, etc.

 ![Cranium Image](https://cf.geekdo-images.com/itemrep/img/LI4w44KvZfDdRJacsftOUtvSKC0=/fit-in/246x300/pic4994220.jpg)